 There are different raw materials used in making iron.
-In the manufacturing industry today, iron and steel are the most common materials used for large varieties of applications.
-Iron is a lustrous, ductile, malleable, silver-gray metal, known to exist in four distinct crystalline forms.
-It is group VIII of the periodic table.
+In the manufacturing industry today, iron and steel are the most common materials used for a large variety of applications.

 Let’s Get Started!